 What's opinionated about Zero to Nix

-Nix Installer from Determinate Systems differs from the official Nix installation script in several important ways:
+The Determinate Nix Installer, from Determinate Systems, differs from the official Nix installation script in several important ways:

 - It installs Nix with flake support and the unified CLI feature already enabled rather than requiring users to enable those features.